graphix-asterixdb/graphix-asterixdb.github.io/docs/query-model.md

 </p>
 {: .code-example }

-In the figure above, there are seven vertices, six of which are connected.
+In the figure above, there are eight vertices.
 The properties of each vertex are given in the ADM instance immediately below the vertex itself.

 ## Property Graph Query Model